Guide on Ice Diving – What you need to know!

 What Gear Do You Need?

-Ice diving is heavily reliant on the gear being used more than any other form of diving.
-This has a lot to do with the weather, water conditions, and how cold it can get as you dive deeper into the water.
+Ice diving is heavily reliant on the gear (take additional special consideration when you’re dealing with scuba gear for kids!) being used more than any other form of diving.
+This has a lot to do with the weather, water conditions, and how cold it can get as you dive deeper into the water – Can you dive with a cold?
 For those who are prepping for a dive, it is time to look at the gear necessary for the adventure.

 A drysuit involves thick material used to maintain body temperature and ensure the skin is protected.